aplbrain/grand/README.md

 ## Example use-cases

 -   True-serverless graph databases using DynamoDB\*
--   Pretend NetworkX is Neo4j and use Cypher to query a graph in memory
+-   Query a host graph in SQL for subgraph isomorphisms with DotMotif

 > \* [Neptune is not true-serverless.](docs/What-About-Neptune.md)